Sex and the law in the UK

 “one of the… misconceptions at the heart of this is that simplifying the process of gender recognition takes away the protections and the safeguards women have under the equalities act – for example, access to single sex spaces.
 That is not the case.”

-As the bill was coming to its final stages, Lucy Hunter Blackburn of the policy collective Murray Blackburn McKenzie gave a speech describing the Herculean efforts of unpaid women’s groups that went into getting politicians to pay any attention to women’s rights.
+As the bill was coming to its final stages, Lucy Hunter Blackburn of the policy collective Murray Blackburn Mackenzie gave a speech describing the Herculean efforts of unpaid women’s groups that went into getting politicians to pay any attention to women’s rights.
 It was entitled “GRA reform and the Equality Act: not a single person who votes for that Bill will be able to say that they were not warned”.39

 Victor Madrigal-Borloz, United Nations Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity, dismissed the arguments concerning women’s rights, saying that they: